alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **remote**: supported
 - **github**: NOT supported

-## Cloud migration
+## Terraform Cloud

-- **Terraform Cloud**: configures the workspace to use the same version as the Terraform binary you used when migrating.
+- **Cloud migration**: configures the workspace to use the same version as the Terraform binary you used when migrating.
+- **SVN**: Github.com, Github Enterprise, Azure DevOps, Bitbucket cloud.

 ## Dependencies